kmilligan/memgam/journey.md

 Hm.
 I run `sudo apt install nodejs` and it says I'm up to date with version 10. jest install is asking for version 18. *searches internets...*

-Guess I have to not use the package from my distro.
+Guess I have to not use the package from my distro...try (nodesource)[https://github.com/nodesource/distributions] instead.

 - `sudo apt remove nodejs`
 - `curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -`
 - `sudo apt install nodejs`

-ok, I run the just install command again now and it doesn't complain. yay!
+ok, I run the jest install command again now and it doesn't complain. yay!

 ...but it creates a new `node_modules` directory and adds almost 3500 (!) files to it.
 Yeesh.
 Pretty sure I don't want those in the repo...